colorful-tones/acf-accordion-block/README.md

-# Accordion block using ACF fields
+# Accordion block using ACF PRO fields

-An accessible accordion block that uses ACF fields.
+An accessible accordion block that uses ACF PRO fields.
 The interactivity of the accordion comes from [10up's Component Library](https://baseline.10up.com/component/accordion/).

 ## Accessibility (a11y)